Shashank-0609/Calculator/README.md

 Bootstrap

 **Getting Started**

-Clone the repository:
+1. Clone the repository:

 2. Open the `index.html` file in any web browser.

 Live Demo

-You can view the live version of the calculator [here]
+You can view the live version of the calculator https://calculator-shashanke06.netlify.app/